 - Information about known attacks is available from and can suspected phishing can be reported to the Anti-Phishing Working Group.

 If you believe that you responded to a phishing email and provided sensitive and personal information to a bogus website:

 - Contact the legitimate company in the suspect email using an email address or phone number that you know is correct.

-- Contact your credit card company and request that a fraud alert be placed on your card(s).
+- Contact your credit card company and place a request to place a fraud alert on your card(s).

 - Take preventative action for the future through awareness and by investing in an anti-spam and anti-virus service.